 DIO believes that a great many of these works — even though they are among the respective composers' lesser-known creations — would, if performed in a blind test, to a modern cultured audience, be preferred to those of the inertially-standard but emotionally tame “Greats” (Bach, Haydn, even Mozart), whose too-exclusive present popular identification with serious music could be partly responsible for the current decline in the audience for it.
 DIO encourages arrangement of such testing.

 [Since Amadeus, most of the public has become convinced that Mozart is the classical composer one is Supposed to revere above all.
 (He is indeed among the most graceful; but, emotionally, far from deepest.)
-Yet it's easy to identify the sort of great music that uplifts the public: the film music that has been found (by long experience) to go to audiences' hearts isn't based on Bach or Mozart, it's derived from Beethoven, Tchaikovsky, Brahms, Wagner, R.Strauss, Rachmaninov.]
+Yet it's easy to identify the sort of great music that uplifts the public: the film music that has been found (by long experience) to go to audiences' hearts isn't based on Bach or Mozart, it's derived from Beethoven, Tchaikovsky, Brahms, Wagner, Mahler, R.Strauss, Rachmaninov, Barber.]

 Regardless, it seemed worthwhile